 Monday, November 6, 2017

-Congratulations to University of Nebraska–Lincoln librarians Kiyomi Deards and Jennifer Thoegersen for receiving the Up & Comer Award from Against the Grain Media and the organizers of the Charleston Conference.
+Congratulations to University of Nebraska–Lincoln librarians Kiyomi Deards and Jennifer Thoegersen for receiving the Up and Comer Award from Against the Grain Media.
 Twenty recipients of the brand-new award were nominated and selected from across the United States for being rising stars in the library and information profession.

 A faculty member of University Libraries since 2010, Deards is an innovative thinker and creative who makes partnership a priority in order to benefit as many people as possible –students, faculty, community, and professional colleagues.
 Coming from a chemistry and environmental science background, she co-created the SciPop talks in the Adele Hall Learning Commons in 2014.
 Since then, the talks have evolved to supply speakers for the Nebraska State Science Olympiad.